cambiotraining/bacterial-genomics/materials/10-phylogenetics.md

 All the methods for phylogenetic inference that we discussed so far aim at estimating a single realistic tree, but they don't automatically tell us how confident we should be in the tree, or in individual branches of the tree.

 One common way to address this limitation is using the phylogenetic bootstrap approach (Felsenstein, 1985).
-This consist first in sampling a large number (say, 1000) of bootstrap alignments.
+This consists of first sampling a large number (say, 1000) of bootstrap alignments.
 Each of these alignments has the same size as the original alignment, and is obtained by sampling with replacement the columns of the original alignment; in each bootstrap alignment some of the columns of the original alignment will usually be absent, and some other columns would be represented multiple times.
 We then infer a bootstrap tree from each bootstrap alignment.
 Because the bootstrap alignments differ from each other and from the original alignment, the bootstrap trees might different between each other and from the original tree.